Selvakumar525/InformationGathering/README.md

 ## RESULT:
-The information gathering techniques tools/procedure were  identified successfully
+The information gathering techniques tools/procedure were  identified successfully.